Counseling Services

 You would love some sleep, but when you get the chance, you can’t turn off your brain

-And then when you are able to catch a nap, you only wake up feeling even worse and definitely not rested.
+And when you do sleep, you only wake up feeling even worse and definitely not rested.

 You don’t know if you’ve even eaten real food today.